nipsparticipant/anonymous_code/README.md

 Dependencies:
-  Users are recommended to create conda env from the .yml file attached This code is compatible with PyTorch 1.0.0 and latest sklearn, numpy, matplotlib
+  Users are recommended to create conda env from the .yml file attached This code is compatible with Cuda 10.0, PyTorch 1.0.0 and latest sklearn, numpy, matplotlib

 To deploy training code:
   Custom experiment: